 Meuse said he'd just completed several more hours of the prep work required to produce more than 12 hours of live television.

 The goal of this year's telethon is to raise at least $100,000 for 2013 Foundation scholarship recipients, said DSF President Donna Yackel.

 The telethon's 30-year track record of success can largely be attributed to the experienced and steadying hand of Meuse and his crew of technical helpers and camera operators who return annually to volunteer, according to Yackel.

 "Gary has a plethora of knowledge of all things telethon," said Yackel.
 "The technical part he has down to a science, and he's a great guy to work with.
 His technical crew comes back year after year and for many of them it's during their spring breaks.
-That also says a lot about Gary, because they like what they're doing, and it's a fun group to be with."

 As might be expected approaching such a milestone event, Meuse said many of his friends and acquaintances have asked him a similar question: Just how much longer does he plan to go on calling the shots for the DSF Telethon?